-26.1 STAFF LOUNGE AND LUNCH ROOM
+26.1 STAFF LOUNGE AND WORK AREAS

-Comfortable space for lounging area or eating for teachers and support staff.
+Comfortable space for lounging area or eating for teachers and support staff with a combined work area.

 - i.
-Equidistant on average from all classrooms. - ii.
+2 locations to provide support across the floor levels with equal distance on average across the floor levels (Ground & Third Floor). - ii.
 Staff washrooms adjacent. - iii.
-May be desirable to be close to the administration area for convenient use of the staff washrooms.
+May be desirable to be close to the common area for convenient use of the staff washrooms.

-- i.
-Provide small kitchenette complete with provisions for a refrigerator, dishwasher, two microwave shelves and a single stainless steel sink.
+- Provide small kitchenette area complete with provisions for a refrigerator, dishwasher, microwave shelves and a single stainless steel sink.
 Appliances are not supplied in building contract. - ii.
 Natural light and opening windows. - iii.
 In larger schools, the allocated area may be divided and personnel centres may be in more than one convenient location.
-Determined at planning stage.
+Determined at planning stage. - iv.
+Provision for photocopier and work tables. - v.
+Mailboxes may be alternately located in the staff area as opposed to the administration area if desired.
+See mailboxes under Section 27-2(c-iv).